blckbx/mybosbotexample/README.md

 **HTLC Limiter:**

 A module to watch and limit numbers of pending htlcs per channel based on fee policies.
 In parallel it watches for forwarding requests, calculates the htlc's fee and adds it to a fee range (currently 2^X).
 If the number of pending htlcs within a given fee range exceeds the limit, the forward is rejected.
 For now there're more htlcs allowed for outgoing than incoming direction.
 Also it acts as a rate limiter for htlcs.
-To run htlcLimiter: `npm run start-limiter` from home directory

 **Lookup:**